Beside Me: Production

+The main part of the movie was shot inside an actual metro but due to the budget, an improvised metro was built in the production studio Filmărie in Bucharest.
+Tedy Necula stated that he and his team built the metro in the production room in just 7 days.

 The movie entered cinemas on the 26th of October 2018.

-The main part of the movie was shot inside an actual metro but because of the low budget, it couldn`t be shot in its entirety.
-As such, an improvised metro was made in a production room in the studio Filmărie.
-Tedy Necula stated that he and his team built the metro in the production room in just 7 days.

 Music

 The soundtrack has two songs by the band Goodbye to Gravity, which was the band playing that night in Colectiv Club when the fire started.
 Tedy Necula said in an interview for Digi24 that he had the idea of the movie for several years but he wanted to link it to an important day for Romanians so he decided to put the story the second day after the Colectiv club fire.
 He wanted to have the music from the Goodbye to Gravity band so that the message would be more powerful.